Large rainbow trout are our primary quarry in area private lakes.

 The Story Lakes are probably the best all-around value in area private lakes.
 There are two lakes, the upper of seven acres and the lower which is a bit smaller.
 Both lakes are situated in beautiful "old" agricultural country in Paradise Valley, about thirty miles from Gardiner.

 The upper lake is generally the better of the two.
-It holds rainbow and brook trout, and once in a great while a brown or two.
+It holds rainbow and brook trout, and once in a great while a brown.
 This is our favorite lake for pulling the boat to the side and walking the banks, which are mostly relatively flat and open.
 This allows us to sight-fish for fish cruising the weed edges.
 Small, flashy nymphs are usually the ticket for this technique, but there are also appreciable numbers of Callibaetis mayflies which can get the fish rising in May, June, and September, and early and late in the year this lake's fish are suckers for big leeches.
 If the fish aren't crusing shallow, aren't rising, and aren't eating leeches, we usually fish deep with chironomid imitations.
 The brook trout are worth noting here.
 The last few seasons, this lake has been turning out a lot of 14 to 18" brookies, which are gigantic for the species.
-The rainbows averaged in the same range in 2016, but they can reach 24 inches.
+The rainbows averaged in the same range for the past few seasons, but they can reach 24 inches.

 Rod fees for the Story Lakes are $80 per angler/day.
 This fee applies to both lakes, so as long as the lakes are not fully booked, it's possible to jump from the upper lake to the lower lake if the wind kicks up.
 Four rods (two boats) are allowed on the upper lake, while only two rods (one boat) are allowed on the lower lake, so availability can be quite limited, especially in June when traffic really increases.
 We primarily fish the Story Lakes from mid-April through mid-June and again in October.

 Merrell Lake is an 85-acre lake located on the Hubbard's Lodge property.
 Most of the eastern and southern shores feature steep, wooded banks and a rocky bottom, while much of the western and northern shores have flatter banks covered in cattails.
-There are only a few places on the lake where bank fishing is possible due to the trees and steep rocky banks in many spots and the sucking mud in others.
+There are only one or or two places on the lake where bank fishing is possible due to the trees and steep rocky banks in many spots and the sucking mud in others, so this is the one lake where we do virtually all of our fishing from the boat.
+Since much of the structure is composed of offshore weedlines and spring holes, sometimes almost in the middle of the lake, we're not missing out on much by not being able to fish from shore.
 The lake is exceptionally rich, resulting in heavy aquatic plant growth beginning in mid-late June and green-stained water that allows anglers to use heavy tippets, which is important since the fish love to drag you into the weeds or under the abundant woody cover present in a large portion of the lake.
 Except for the lake's western shore, most of the Merrell is exceptionally deep, and the shoreline drops into deep water quite quickly.

 Merrell Lake was hit by a terrible fish kill in 2012, but the 2016 season saw it return to its old glory.
 In fact, it was far and away our best lake in 2016, producing both numbers of trout and some real monsters.
 Our clients caught four fish over 6lbs in Merrell in 2016, including THREE this size in one day split between two boats.
 This was in addition to large numbers of 3-4lb fish and plenty in the 2lb class seen throughout the season, and an average size of around 16 inches and a shape like a football.
 These fish are virtually all rainbows now, though there are small numbers of cutthroats and an outside chance of a big brown.
 We hope the brown trout populations see a resurgence; they were the lake's chief draw before 2012.